Together/American International Records/L&R Album Discography

 ST-T-1001 - Preflyte: Archive Series, Vol. I - Crosby-McGuinn-Hillman-Clark-Clarke [1969] Early recordings by the group that would eventually be known as the Byrds.
 You Showed Me/Here Without You/She Has A Way/The Reason Why/For Me Again/Boston//You Movin'/The Airport Song/You Won't Have To Cry/I Knew I'd Want You/Mr. Tambourine Man

 ST-T-1014 - Early L.A.: Archive Series, Vol. IV - Various Artists [1969] The artists given on the back of this record jacket are not correct.
 Apparently, the songwriters were named in lieu of the artists on the jacket.
 To add to the confusion, no artists at all are named on the label itself.
+Most of these songs (minus the Byrds and Canned Heat tracks) were reissued on CD, included on Sixties Transition, Sierra Records SXCD 6027.
 Black Betty - Dino Valenti (S)/Life Is Like That - Dino Valenti (S)/Willie Gene - David Crosby (S)/Come Back Baby - David Crosby (S)/The Only Girl - Byrds (S)/You Movin' - Byrds (S)/Each Season Changes You - Dillards (S)/Don't You Cry - Dillards (S)//You Know I Love You - Canned Heat (S)/First Time Around - Canned Heat (S)

 Distributed by MGM: